wintechis/blast/README.md

 # BLAST - Block Applications For Things
-This project aims to provide an easy to use [Blockly](https://developers.google.com/blockly) Application to communicate with the Web of Things [WoT](https://www.w3.org/TR/wot-architecture/).
+This project aims to provide a visual programming environment for creating and executing applications, that communicate and interact with the Web of Things [WoT](https://www.w3.org/TR/wot-architecture/).

 Check [./docs/](docs/) for detailed documentation.

 ## Usage
-Most of this application (see bold text below) works out of the box.
-Just open the index.html file in your favorite Browser.
+Most of this application works out of the box.
+Just open the `index.html` file in your favorite Browser.
-If you want to use the save/load features, however you have to host the files on a server, see [Saving & loading](#saving--loading) for more infos on this.
+If you want to use the save/load features, however you have to host the files on a server, see [Saving & loading](#saving--loading) for more info on this.

 > :warning: **Blocks that perform fetch request, like the http-request or the SPARQL-blocks, require BLAST to be hosted on a server.**